Arab American comic Dina Hashem has a debut special — but the timing is 'tricky'

 Dina Hashem is on a stellar trajectory for a 34-year-old comedian.

-She's a current writer on The Daily Show and the Max comedy The Sex Lives of College Girls, created by Mindy Kaling.
+She currently writes for The Daily Show and has written for the Max comedy The Sex Lives of College Girls, created by Mindy Kaling.
 She's set to voice a character on Ramy Youssef's upcoming animated show for Amazon Prime Video.
 The streamer is also debuting her standup special, Dark Little Whispers, on Nov.
 10.

 But the timing is frankly terrible.
 One month after a deadly conflict broke out between Israel and Hamas, and right before her special's release, Hashem's social media isn't saturated with self-promotion.
 Instead, there's a video compilation of her calling Sen. Lindsey Graham's office.